 University of California, Hastings College of the Law, J.D.

 University of California, Los Angeles, B.A., cum laude

 Celene Chan Andrews is a partner at LippSmith LLP.
-With over $160 million in settlements, Celene is admitted to practice in California and Hawaii.
+With over $180 million in settlements, Celene is admitted to practice in California and Hawaii.
 She litigates class actions, mass torts, construction defect, and personal injury cases.
 Celene graduated cum laude from UCLA and received her J.D. from UC Hastings.
 She externed for Hon.
 David A. Ezra (U.S. District Court, District of Hawaii) and clerked for Hon.
 Alan S. Gold (U.S. District Court, Southern District of Florida).
 Celene values giving back to her community with the same passion she brings to representing her clients.
 She was awarded Volunteer of the Year, Legal Eagles Pro Bono Clinic (2013-14).
-She serves as Co-Chair of the Communications/Website Committee of the Los Angeles County Bar Association’s (LACBA) Litigation Section Executive Committee and Co-Chair of the Mass Torts and Class Actions Committee of the National Asian Pacific American Bar Association (NAPABA).
-Celene is a Top 10 Under 40 attorney in California (National Academy of Personal Injury Attorneys), Top 40 Under 40 Attorney (National Trial Lawyers), Super Lawyers Rising Star, Up-and-Coming 50 (Women Southern California Rising Stars), and Up-and-Coming 100 (Southern California Rising Stars).
+She serves as Co-Chair of the Brown Bag Lunch CLE Committee of the Los Angeles County Bar Association’s (LACBA) Litigation Section Executive Committee, Chair of the Mass Torts and Class Actions Committee of the National Asian Pacific American Bar Association (NAPABA), and on the Racial Justice and Equality Advisory Council for the Women Lawyers Association of Los Angeles (WLALA).
+Celene is a Top 10 Under 40 attorney in California (National Academy of Personal Injury Attorneys), Top 40 Under 40 Attorney (National Trial Lawyers), Super Lawyer, Rising Star, Up-and-Coming 50 (Women Southern California Rising Stars), and Up-and-Coming 100 (Southern California Rising Stars).

 Nina L. Hong

 Partner at Pachulski Stang Ziehl & Jones LLP